Allan-Nava/FullStack-Recruitment-Test/README.md

 In the previous (*Frontend*) you reached out the JSONPlaceholder API to perform CRUD operations on the posts.
 Now, we ask you to *replace JSONPlaceholder with your custom backend*

+### Challenge #2.1

+Implement your own backend using a language and libraries of your choices.
+The only requirement is that the backend needs to support CRUD operations and can seamlessy replace JSONPlaceholder API in the challenge of Section 1)